How to Trademark a Logo in the USA?(2023)

 The steps to trademark a logo in the USA are as follows:

-- Go to USTPO.gov to search in the database to see if there is a registered logo like yours.
+- Go to USTPO.gov to search the database to see if there is a registered logo like yours.
 Your application will not be accepted if there are already registered logos that are similar or confusingly similar to yours.

 - Click on apply for trademark registration and log into TEAS and TEASi.